Find the location closest to you - we have locations all around the city.

 Where are the best parks and nature attractions in Edinburgh?

-Edinburgh offers several scenic parks including Calton Hill, West Princes Street Gardens, and Holyrood Park.
+Edinburgh offers several scenic parks including Roslin Glen Country Park, Hillend Country Park, and Bonaly Country Park.

 What are the best museums and historical attractions in Edinburgh?

 If you're looking for a good museum in Edinburgh, we recommend National Museum of Scotland, Scottish National Gallery, and Museum of Edinburgh.
 If you prefer to be outside, you can give yourself a walking tour and see some of Edinburgh's most popular historical attractions including St Mary's Episcopal Cathedral, St Mary's Metropolitan Cathedral (RC), or Nelson Monument and monuments like Scott Monument, National Monument of Scotland, or Nelson Monument.
-Lastly, you can enjoy the local ruin of Holyrood Abbey, Craigmillar Castle, or St Anthony's Chapel.
+Lastly, you can enjoy the local ruin of Holyrood Abbey, St Andrews Cathedral (Ruins), or Melrose Abbey.